 Their business relationship ignited last fall over lunch at R+D Kitchen at Fashion Island to casually discuss the future of the Cookie Lee operation.
 By the first week of March, Millar was introduced to Camp Cookie, an annual gathering of the company’s top sellers held this year in the Big Easy.

-Want to read more about Park Lane Jewelry?
-Click here for Park Lane Jewelry Review!
+Get more information, fact and figures about Park Lane Jewelry, click here for the Park Lane Jewelry overview.